Balvald/ArtemisScannerTracker/README.md

 - "Shorten credit values": Will shorten the credit values displayed. e.g. "134,534,909 Cr." will become "134.5 MCr." etc.
 - "Scan game journals for exobiology": Will update the plugins' "soldbiodata.json" and "notsoldbiodata.json" by crawling through all journals in the folder specified in the EDMC Configuration.
 - "Scan local journal folder for exobiology": Will update the plugins' "soldbiodata.json" and "notsoldbiodata.json" by crawling through all journals placed in the journal folder.
     -  Make sure you're not missing a journal in between two other journal files as one of those missing _could_ mean that the sold exobiology scans are not getting tracked properly, and please wait a good second or two when scanning through a lot of journal files.
+- "Scan game journals for exobiology":
+- "Scan local journal folder for exobiology":
+    -  Make sure you're not missing a journal in between two other journal files as one of those missing _could_ mean that the sold exobiology scans are not getting tracked properly, and please wait a good second or two when scanning through a lot of journal files.
 - "Reset" Clears fields that are connected to scanning exobiological plants.
 - "Debug Mode" If ticked the plugin will write nearly everything it does into the EDMarketConnector-debug.log.
 Keep it unchecked unless you are debugging yourself or asked to log what the plugin does for a bug report.